briangershon/minecraft-plugin-ranktank/README.md

 Player data is saved on the server in a custom YAML file.

-To run `/ranktank` a player needs to have the `ranktank.set` permission.
+To run `/ranktank` a player needs to have the `ranktank.set` permission, which is on for Operators.

 ## Which server API does this plugin run on?